 - Disruption or obstruction of teaching or other college activities

-- Disruption of any college-sponsored activity or event on or off campus
+- Disruption of any college-sponsored activity or event on or off campus or in the virtual environment

 - Obstruction of ingress to or egress from any college building